Balancing Asymptotic and Transient Efficiency Guarantees in Set Covering Games: Main Results

 Observe that Theorem \ref{thm:MCopt} answers Questions (a)--(c) posed in the previous section.
 Specifically, we have shown that for any number of rounds, the performance guarantees of $f_{\poa}$ \emph{never} overcome the performance guarantees of $f_{MC}$.
 Remarkably, for any fixed number of rounds $k$, $\pob(f_{MC}, k)$ remains greater than $\pob(f_{\poa}, k)$ and the advantages of using $f_{\poa}$ only appear when the system settles to a Nash equilibrium as $k\to\infty$.
 Furthermore, the marginal contribution rule is in fact the utility mechanism that optimizes the price of best response and that this optimal efficiency guarantee is achieved after $1$ round of best response.
 Thus, the transient guarantees of $f_{MC}$ are quite strong in comparison to $f_\poa$.
 Note that this is in stark contrast with their price of anarchy values, where $f_{\poa}$ significantly outperforms $f_{MC}$ \cite{gairing2009covering,ramaswamy2019multiagent}.
 Clearly, there exists a trade-off between short-term and long-term performance guarantees in this setting.

 In our next theorem, we characterize the trade-off between short-term and long-term performance guarantees by providing explicit expressions for the Pareto curve between $\pob(f, 1)$ and $\poa$ and the corresponding Pareto-optimal utility mechanisms.
-Surprisingly, we show that $\pob(f_{\poa}, 1)$ is arbitrarily bad.
+Surprisingly, we show that $\pob(f_{\poa}, 1)$ can be arbitrarily bad.

 \begin{thm} For a fixed $\poa(f) = C \in [\frac{1}{2}, 1 - \frac{1}{e}]$, the optimal $\pob(f, 1)$ is

 Furthermore, if $\poa(f) = 1 - \frac{1}{e}$ for a given $f$, then $\pob(f, 1)$ must be equal to $0$. \end{thm}